-For scientists who wish to meet with their Members of Congress and make the case for the importance of federally-funded research, AIP has produced 16 double-sided exhibits intended for use in congressional visits.
+For scientists who wish to meet with their Members of Congress and make the case for the importance of federally-funded research, AIP has produced a number of double-sided exhibits intended for use in congressional visits.
 Each exhibit describes a billion-dollar industry that is based on federally-funded physics research, highlighting the initial federal investment and agencies involved, the time to development, and the economic impact of the resulting technology.
 Physics Success Stories can be viewed at http://www.aip.org/success/.
 Topics available include: medical imaging, lasers, global positioning system, environment, new materials, telecommunications, computers, consumer goods, national defense, transportation, energy efficiency, medical physics, liquid crystals, acoustics, the Internet, and astrophysics.
 Glossy hard copy versions are available for most topics; we urge you to use the glossy versions when visiting Members of Congress.
 To receive free hard copies, send us your US mailing address and specify the topics desired.

 SCIENCE FELLOWSHIPS - www.aip.org/gov/